mntc3434/ai-assistant/README.md

 # ai-assistant
 this is only backend
-using python and api from google for ai
+using python and api from google gemini for ai integration